ZJerry/VAE-BN/README.md

      % load bnet2_mnist_m2_com

 ## CVAE-based Recovery
-   After the above detection, one can implement the 'recovery' (Section II.D in the paper) by running the following code in the folder 'scripts'.
-The restored classification accuracy will be outputed and the reformed samples will be saved in 'data/Adv_%d_%a_r.mat'.
+   The 'recovery' for detected adversarial samples can be implemented by running the following code in the folder 'scripts'.
+The restored classification accuracy will be outputed and the reformed samples will be saved in '. . /data/Adv_%d_%a_r.mat'.

      python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)